 It is the institution's responsibility to demonstrate the effect of a substantive change on the quality, integrity, capacity and effectiveness of the total institution.
 Substantive changes must be approved by the Commission prior to implementation.
-34 C.F.R. § 602.22.
+The Committee will not approve a substantive change to be effective on a date prior to its action on the substantive change.
+The Commission approval of a substantive change proposal will be effective on the date the Substantive Change Committee votes affirmatively to approve the change.

 The Commission publishes a Substantive Change Manual that describes the approval process.
 The institution's accreditation will be extended to areas affected by the change upon review and approval by the Commission.
-Major substantive changes or the area potentially affected by the substantive change may cause the Commission to decide whether an educational quality and institutional effectiveness review (formerly comprehensive review) or site visit is required to make a determination regarding the substantive change.
+Major substantive changes or the area potentially affected by the substantive change may cause the Commission to decide whether an educational quality and institutional effectiveness review (formerly comprehensive review) or site visit is required to make a determination regarding the substantive change3.
 Situations which may trigger this determination include: